-And yeah, by all accounts, this thing was better than anything else out there, especially when it came to build quality.
+And yeah, by all accounts, this thing was better than anything else out there, especially when it came to building quality.
 But, however good it was, it still lacked a couple of essential features.

 What was missing from the early version?
-A second set of handles(fixed) A set of fixed handles is vital for beginners who need that extra bit of stability when first getting used to an elliptical.
+The second set of handles(fixed) A set of fixed handles is vital for beginners who need that extra bit of stability when first getting used to an elliptical.

 Fixed handles are also important if you want to focus entirely on a lower-body workout, you’ll need the fixed set of the handles to grip onto.
 Secondly, the monitor screen was too small and proved hard to read.

 Fast forward a few years, and we now have the latest model of the Schwinn A40.
-This model takes all the good stuff from the previous, durable, high-quality build, and includes those two extra features I mentioned.
-All in all, a great improvement on an already impressive entry-level elliptical.
+This model takes all the good stuff from the previous, durable, high-quality build and includes those two extra features I mentioned—all in all, a great improvement on an already impressive entry-level elliptical.

-Before we take a closer look at this capable elliptical, lets first take a quick look at the product specs!
+Before we take a closer look at this capable elliptical, let’s first take a quick look at the product specs!

 Product dimensions – 59 x 23 x 64 inches